NaVaClustering/Experiments/README.md

-#                          NaVA Clustering
+#                          MVAE-BM
-authors are removed for double blind review
 ***

-In this repository we present NaVA(Neural attention Variational Autoencoder) a new framework for general text clustering.
+In this repository we present MVAE-BM (Mixture Variational Auto-Encoder of Boltzmann Machines) a new framework for general text clustering.
 In this repository we compare our technique with various state-of-the-art baselines in NLP.
 All of our experiments were executed on Google Colab, a NaVA model could be trained within a few minutes on this platform, its implementation based on neural networks, is also suitable for parallelization via GPU/TPU.

 ### Requirements
 1. Python>=3.5